apache/camel-website/content/blog/2021/06/Camel311-Whatsnew/index.md

 Apache Camel 3.11 has just been [released](/blog/2021/06/RELEASE-3.11.0/).

-This is a LTS release which will be supported 1-year with regular patch releases.
+This is a LTS release which will be supported for 1 year with regular patch and security releases.

+This blog post first details the noteworthy changes since the last 3.10 release from last month.
+For readers that are upgrading from the last 3.7 LTS release then we have added a summary section that highlights all the important new features and changes (3.7 to 3.11).

+At first what did we do since thg 3.10 release.

-## So what's in this release
+## So what's in this release since 3.10

 This release introduces a set of new features and noticeable improvements that we will cover in this blog post.